-Mice can get into your home through cracks in walls and doorframes, and also through a variety of other ways.
+Mice can get into your home through cracks in walls and doorframes, and also through a variety of other ways, we all remember having the old mouse trap around the house growing up.
 And while they may look cute and cuddly on the outside, they can cause mountains of damage inside your home, some of which is totally invisible.
 A mouse has a body length of 5-9 inches with a tail of 2-4 inches, and weighing only a few ounces.
 Typically a grayish-brown color, mice will have large ears and a long, hairless tail.
 The house mouse is sometimes confused with juvenile rats, but you can tell the difference because a young ratís head and feet will look very large and out of proportion compared to those on a mouse.
 But, one commonality between rats and mice is that they both contain diseases, which you definitely donít want in your home.
 While it may seem difficult to completely eliminate mice from your home, itís easier than you think.
 Identifying and counteracting a mouse infestation with a combination of professional mice control products and habitat changes will reduce the population and limit future issues.
 There is a wide variety of mouse and rodent control products on the market for every kind of homeowner, and ePestSolutions can help you find which one is right for you.

 Like we said earlier, mice can squeeze their way into your home through cracks or small openings in walls, doors, and window frames.
 Mice have body shapes that allow them to fit through holes that many would consider too small for them to get through.
 This means that you might not be able to find the actual mouse hole yourself until a real infestation has started.
 Infestations tend to begin once the weather gets cooler in the fall, and if your home has a lot of open food sources, itís a gold mine for mice.
 A problem of mouse infestations is that the mice in general are so adaptable.
 For instance, mice can live below freezing temperatures their entire lives, feeding off of frozen foods in a freezer.
 So, if you leave food lying around thatís easily accessible to mice, youíll probably have issues with mice.
 This can include gathering your compost in the house before you take it outside and not emptying the trash on time.
 Food is the most important thing a mouse looks for in a house, so the less accessible your food is to the individual mouse, the less enticing your home will be.